Mandy Land is an alumnus of the Holdsworth Campus Leadership Program and now serves as the Director of Teaching & Learning at Klein ISD.

-This is the third in a three-part series on communicating effectively during crisis developed by The Holdsworth Center.
-Click to read the first two installments: Go from panic to control in four steps and Be the kind of leader who shares, not hoards.
+This is the second in a three-part series on communicating effectively during crisis developed by The Holdsworth Center.
+To read the first installment, click here.
+To read the second installment, click here..

 When people come in to talk with Principal Mandy Land at Doerre Intermediate in Klein ISD, they don’t sit in front of a desk.
 Instead, there’s a small conference table with chairs, some tissues and a box of toys in case there are little ones in tow.

 The tissues have been disappearing quickly this year.
 It’s not easy to sit with other people’s frustration and fear, but Mandy believes it’s an important part of her job as a leader.